NobleMajo/hivessh/README.md

 HiveSsh simplifies SSH2 connections via promise-based task execution on Linux servers with built-in server utilities and powerful command execution functions.

 HiveSsh is a library designed to streamline SSH2 connections and task execution on Linux servers.
 It provides user-friendly promise-based functions for efficient server operations without the need for a client application.

+# Beta info
+This software is yet not fully developed and will change over time.
+If a version is intended to be used in another release, it is recommended to pin the dependency to a version to prevent beta breaking changes.

+Feel free to test the software and submit suggestions for improvements or problems.

 # Key Features
 HiveSsh offers the following key features: